ceaura/ceaura.github.io/projects/otherProjects.md

   - Game Jams
   - C++
   - Unreal Engine
-summary: "Compilation of smaller projects and works in progress — showcasing what I'm currently exploring and learning."
+summary: "Compilation of smaller projects and works in progress, showcasing what I'm currently exploring and learning."
 ---

 ### **Speakanoid**